-For nearly 140 years, the Union League Club of Chicago has upheld the sacred obligations of citizenship, promoted honesty and efficiency in government, supported cultural institutions and the beautification of the city and supported our nation’s military and their families.
+For 140 years, the Union League Club of Chicago has upheld the sacred obligations of citizenship, promoted honesty and efficiency in government, supported cultural institutions and the beautification of the city and supported our nation’s military and their families.

 Through the efforts of its dynamic membership, the Club has been a catalyst for action in nonpartisan political, economic and social arenas – focusing its leadership and resources on important social issues.
 As early as 1893, Chicago gained recognition as a world-class city when it hosted the World’s Columbian Exposition.
 Club Members were instrumental in having Chicago named as the site of the exposition by the United States Congress.
 Since that time Club Members have played a role in establishing many of the city’s cultural organizations, including Orchestra Hall and the Field Museum.
 In the 1990s, the Club celebrated its role in the opening of the Harold Washington Library Center.